Helmholtz-AI-Energy/Hackasaurus-Rex/README.md

    a different dataset, change the target parameter).
 If you want to train on the entire dataset you are giving it, make sure to set `split_data` in the config to `False`

-3. Once the config is updated, check to make sure that the data is included in the `TOMOUNT` list of paths in `scripts/launch_job.sbatch`.
-   The `TOMOUNT` variable is composed of paths which WHICH ARE SEPERATED BY COMMAS!

-4. launch the job with `sbatch scripts/launch_job.sbatch`
+3. launch the job with `sbatch scripts/launch_job.sbatch`

 ## Project Organization